Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Methods

 For the 1D case, the perturbed potential can be written as:

-In the above, $\delta \ll 1$ is singled out as a small asymptotic parameter, the periodic modulation $\varepsilon(x)=\varepsilon(x+a)$ is O$(1)$.
-Inside the photonic crystal, the average permittivity $\bar{\epsilon}$ is explicitly treated separately.
+In the above, $\delta \ll 1$ is singled out as a small asymptotic parameter, and the periodic modulation $\varepsilon(x)=\varepsilon(x+a)$ is O$(1)$.
+The average permittivity $\bar{\epsilon}$ inside the PhC is explicitly treated separately.
 We will demonstrate later that this simplest case can capture the essential physics for the estimation of the imaginary part $\omega''$.
-At $z=0$, the homogeneous Dirichlet boundary condition, $\Psi(x,0)=0$, is applied to the odd TE modes as they exhibit nodes at $z=0$.
-For the even modes, the Neumann boundary condition, $\partial_z \Psi(x,0)=0$, is adopted as they have extrema at $z=0$.
+At $z=0$, the homogeneous Dirichlet boundary condition, $\Psi(x,0)=0$, is applied to the odd TE modes, as they exhibit nodes at $z=0$.
+For the even modes, the Neumann boundary condition, $\partial_z \Psi(x,0)=0$, is adopted, as they have extrema at $z=0$.